-- II.A.
-Program Director - II.A.1.
+II.A.
+Program Director

+II.A.1.
 There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)

-The Sponsoring Institution's GMEC must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core)

-Final approval of the program director resides with the Review Committee.
+(Core) II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director and must verify the program director's licensure and clinical appointment.
+(Core) II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
 (Core)